Executive Functions In The Brain: What Are They?

 Our executive functions in the brain are always in use for any situation we’re faced with.
-Let’s take a look at the three main areas of executive functioning of the brain: working memory, cognitive flexibility, and inhibitory control.
+Let’s take a look at the three main areas of executive functioning: working memory, cognitive flexibility, and inhibitory control.
 Working memory is the skill of retaining information then putting it into proper use.
 Cognitive flexibility is used when our brain views scenarios and settings in different ways.
 Inhibitory control is responsible for keeping us focused and avoiding distractions.
-For example, you have an assignment due tomorrow but are tempted to watch your favorite show.
-Your executive function skills would tell you to prioritize finishing your project to avoid emotional distress.
-However, those with brain executive functioning disorders have one or more deficits in an executive functioning part of the brain.
-Additionally, many aren’t aware of these functions, how they work, or of how enhancing them can transform their life completely.
-Fortunately, no matter how much someone has poor executive functioning in the brain, it can alway be improved by training with an executive functions coach.
-Now that we’ve learned the main areas of executive functions in the brain, let’s cover how we can improve them
+Additionally, many aren’t aware of these functions, how they work, or how enhancing them can transform their life completely.
+Fortunately, no matter how much someone has poor executive functioning in the brain, it can always be improved by training with an executive functions coach.

 Executive Functions in the Brain: How to Improve Them

 Lastly, it’s never too late to train your executive functions in the brain.
 No matter if you’re an adult or a student, executive functions in the brain can be enhanced.
 As long as it takes for a client to feel assured they can use these skills on their own, a coach will be there to support them building executive functioning of the brain.
-So don’t be afraid to try EF coaching and enhance your executive functions in the brain!
+So don’t be afraid to try EF coaching and enhance your executive functions.